 Bob Seger launched his debut album with its title track, “Ramblin’, Gamblin’ Man” – a standard 1960s four-chord progression that is as catchy today as in ’68.

 The album was initially intended to be titled “Tales of Lucy Blue”, as the cover art would hint, but Seger changed it thanks to Doctor Fine.
 The cover, too, was supposed to feature Botticelli’s Birth of Venus in nude but was changed to the much more enigmatic lady in a dress on thinning ice combo.

 Your dad’s favourite rock band has one of the greatest gambling songs in the form of “Deal.”
 The song is a cover of Jerry Garcia’s classic, but The Grateful Dead add a lot to its dynamics and length.

-The masters of trucker rock will make you feel like being in a seedy dive bar or stopping in Reno to bet on the wheel, even when playing on roulette sites.
+The masters of trucker rock will make you feel like being in a seedy dive bar or stopping in Reno to bet on the wheel.
 This cover is a timeless classic, and a notable among gambling songs at that.

 The Eagles – Desperado

 Your dad’s second favourite band has one of the best slow poker songs out there.
 Take some time to take in its tragic piano chords and the melodramatic voice of Don Henley.

 Here comes your dad’s third favourite, AC/DC with “The Jack”, a part sleazy, part catchy hard rock anthem from the masters of this genre.